vackosar/vackosar.github.io/_posts/2017-07-05-Easy-Online-Independence-1-Mail-Backup.md

 ### File Sync That Supports Android!
 [Syncthing](https://syncthing.net/) is a easy to set up self-hosted file synchronization tool similar to Dropbox, but with more options and distributed in its nature.
+Syncthing does not do you backups for you.
+Have your servers distributed geographically or keep a cold backup somewhere else to avoid loss of data.

 #### Syncthing On Linux
 On a Linux e.g. debian Raspberry Pi or Ubuntu the installation process is: